Pathways Learning Experience News

 Need a trainer to visit your Club?

-Click here for the list of Division Pathways Trainers and their email addresses.
+Click here for a list of Division Pathways trainers

 Path Exchange: Toastmasters International has extended the Path exchange from 30 days to 90 days.
 Refunds are not possible.
 More information can be obtained by emailing firstname.lastname@example.org